-Unless you’re a contractor who has done rehabs, and/or have a crew you can bring in, you just may find the prospect of doing a DIY rehab overwhelming.
+Unless you’re a contractor who has done rehabs, and/or has a crew you can bring in, you just may find the prospect of doing a DIY rehab overwhelming.
 Getting a house move-in ready is a large challenge, and way more often than not I find DIY’ers struggling.

 An average rehab is done by a professional in about 5 to 10 days.
-A DIY rehab often takes over a month, and I have seen two-month long rehabs happen.
+A DIY rehab often takes over a month, and I have seen two-month-long rehabs happen.
 That’s lost rents, lost opportunities to rent, and often the work will not be done very well.
 This leaves the new renter dubious about the quality of the rental, and for good reason: if the details were not attended to, the trivial things, what of the important things?

 Most property management companies have rehab folks who do a bang-up job.
-At Management One, we work hard to hire great contractors, committed to fixed pricing, get jobs done timely, and correctly.
+At Management One, we work hard to hire great contractors, are committed to fixed pricing, get jobs done timely, and correctly.
 If you don’t want the headache of completing a rehab of your rental property then call us today.